Top Rated Family Law ATtorneys

 Grounds for voidable marriages in New York include:

-- Fraud: If one party deceived the other by providing false information or misrepresenting essential aspects of themselves or the marriage, it may be considered a ground for annulment.
+• Fraud: If one party deceived the other by providing false information or misrepresenting essential aspects of themselves or the marriage, it may be considered a ground for annulment.
 The fraud must be substantial and directly related to the marriage itself, such as lying about one’s identity, intentions, or important characteristics.
+Annulment on fraud is unavailable if you continued to cohabit after learning the truth.

-- Force or Duress: If one party was coerced or forced into the marriage against their will, it can be a ground for annulment.
+• Force or Duress: If one party was coerced or forced into the marriage against their will, it can be a ground for annulment.
 The coercion must be significant and sufficient to invalidate the voluntary consent of the party seeking the annulment.
+An annulment on this ground is barred if the parties later voluntarily cohabited.

 It’s important to note that voidable marriages remain legally valid until a court declares them null and void through an annulment proceeding.

-Annulment is a complex legal process and successfully obtaining an annulment requires meeting specific criteria.
-It is recommended to seek professional legal advice to navigate the intricacies of annulment in New York and understand the implications associated with pursuing an annulment based on the type of case and the grounds involved.
+Annulment is a legal process, and successfully obtaining an annulment requires meeting specific criteria.
+It is recommended to seek professional legal advice to navigate annulment in New York and understand the implications associated with pursuing an annulment based on the type of case and the grounds involved.

 A legal annulment is a civil court action that nullifies a marriage in the eyes of the law.
 Religious annulment, on the other hand, is a declaration by a religious authority, such as the Catholic Church, that a marriage is not valid in the eyes of their faith.